-Scoring Uniteria Points Possible Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 15 2.
+Scoring Criteria 1.
+Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 2.
 Cost/Benefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be conducted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s).
-Applicant is required to provide1: 16 Types(s) of BMP(s) proposed Number of each BMP type • To otal drainage area(s) contributing to each BMP type ercent of drainage area(s) that is/are considered priority la ommercial, mixed urban, public transportation stations) and uses (i.e., high d ensity residential, industrial, oplicant must also provide geospatial information (through ge area(s) and BMP location(s) for the project.
-ArcGIS and/or Goog gle Earth) that identifies the Reduction Benefits: Based on treatment capacity and BM equation: $(A \times 3) + (B \times 3) + (C \times 6) = (up to 12 points)^{1}$ fit will be calculated using the 12 Line Factor Points Available A Fractional percent of 1 year, 1-hour event flowrate discharging from priority land uses to the BMP(s) 0 to 1 В Fractional percent of 85th percentile, 24-hr design event that is treated by a low-impact development (LID) or treatment control BMP 0 to 1.5 С BMP Multiplier: 1/3 point for high capacity systems 2/3 point for filters/biofilters 1 point for zero-discharge BMPs 0 to 1 re not expected to calculate the score for question 2 and question questions based on the application materials provided by the app nsultant will provide the analysis Examples include high-capacity systems (i.e. hydrodynamic separators), filters/biofilters, or zero-discharge BMPs (i.e., retention/infiltration).
-4. How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) 10 5.
+Applicant is required to provide1: • Types(s) of BMP(s) proposed • Νι umber of each BMP type • Total drainage area(s) contributing to each BMP type • Percent of drainage area(s) that is/are considered priority land uses (i.e., high density residential, industrial, commercial, mixed urban, public transportation stations) The applicant must also provide geospatial information (through ArcGIS and/or Google Earth) that identifies the drainage area(s) and BMP location(s) for the project.
+3. Pollutant Reduction Benefits: Based on treatment capacity and BMP type, project benefit will be calculated using the scoring equation: $(A \times 3) + (B \times 3) + (C \times 6) = (up \text{ to } 12 \text{ points})^1$ L ine Factor Points Available A Fractional percent of 1 year, 1-hour event flowrate discharging from priority land uses to the BMP(s) 0 to 1 В Fractional percent of 85th percentile, 24-hr design event that is treated by a low-impact development (LID) or treatment control BMP 2 0 to 1.5 С BMP Multiplier: 1/3 point for high capacity systems 2/3 point for filters/biofilters 1 point for zero-discharge BMPs 0 to 1 re not expected to calculate the score for question 2 and question questions based on the application materials provided by the application materi consultant will provide the analysis clude high-capacity systems (i.e., hydrodynamic separators), filte /infiltration). ers/biofilters, or zero-di scharge BMPs (i.e., 4.
+How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) 5.
 What other BMP types were considered for this project?
 Why was the proposed BMP chosen?
-(5 points) 5 6.
-Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 7.
-Project Readiness: The project schedule will be reviewed by the evaluation committee to determine when the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): 6 Less tha 4 - 8 ma · ' ' 12 months re than 12 months (2 points) (1 point)
+(5 points) 6.
+Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 7.
+Project Readiness: The project schedule will be reviewed by the evaluation committee to determine when the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): ss tha · 8 mo · ' ' 12 months ore than 12 months (2 points) (1 point)

 8. Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) 5 9.
 What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
 How frequently will monitoring and performance assessment occur? (up to 10 points) 10 10.
 Provide an O&M plan for the lifespan of the proposed project.
-Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 15 100 11.
+Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 11.
 BONUS: Are local matching funds in excess of the 20% minimum cash being proposed?
-If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) 5 Note: overmatch bonus points can only be granted to projects with a cash match.
-105
+If yes, at what 100 percentage? (.5 point for each 5% cash overmatch, up to 5 points) 5 105